rambodazimi/Binarize-CUDA-OCR-Enhancement/README.md

 https://www.kaggle.com/datasets/alizahidraja/captcha-data/data

 ## Sequential Binarize
-Certainly!
-Below is a basic README template for your GitHub repository.
-You can customize it further based on additional details you want to include.

 ---

-# Image Processing Script

 This Python script performs basic image processing tasks on a dataset of images.
 It includes functions to load images from a specified dataset directory, convert them to NumPy arrays, apply binarization, and plot pairs of original and binarized images.